purvender/agentic-rag-support-assistant/README.md

 - **Fine-tuning** teaches the model **how to answer**
 - **RAG** provides the content for **what to answer**
 - **Agentic workflow** decides **what to do next**

-That is the learning progression of this repository.

 ---